 So, go out there and begin to take action, the opportunities are ahead.
 And when they start buying the bigger well-funded Nigerian companies, those founders would have money to invest in new generation of startups.
 That is how an ecosystem evolves.
 We are getting closer daily, just as I have already noted that 2022 is the magic year.

-Simply, we’re entering the real ecosystem era – call it a virtuoso period where exited founders have cash to seed new generation startups.----Hire me to speak in your event, program or company
+Simply, we’re entering the real ecosystem era – call it a virtuoso period where exited founders have cash to seed new generation startups.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).

 -- We offer Advisory Services (tech, strategy & Africa).